 Transubstans Records has gathered some of the the most interesting hard rock and metal bands in Sweden.
 Listening through a good part of their album releases from the last year I find quite an impressive collection of records, ranging from 70’s-inspired hard rock to doom metal.
 Here below you’ll find a selection of great tracks from equally great albums.
 Klick the titles to go to the bands’ pages if you want to hear more of them.

 The Virtues are back with their fresh seventies rock sound, here in the single “Let the Fish Spawn”, taken from the compilation album “Yesteryears”.
 With four full length records in their backpack they also celebrate their ten years anniversary as a band this year.

 The rock band The Grand Trick have been working with the producer Beau Hill (Ratt, Warrant, Alice Cooper, Bob Dylan among others), who created a mix of the the song “The Daily Dose”.
 I think he really nailed this song, a song which was released in a different version last year, and is now being released as a single.
 It comes out as a dense rock track with a great drive and with vibes from the American nineties as well as a hint of the seventies.

 Now it’s a bit heavier rock with Rideu and their debut single “Stand Still”.
 They’ve created quite an interesting sound with their own mix of metal, stoner rock and hardcore.
 The band was formed by Gabriel Öberg and Carl Magnus Palm after the breakup of InSekt and are working on their debut album right now.

-Meadowmusic presents new Swedish music from many corners and edges.
-Listen, read, watch and download mp3 files.
-All songs you find here on this page have been approved for publication by the the artists.
+Meadowmusic presents new music from many corners and edges of the world, but with a strong focus on Swedish music.
+Listen, read, watch, comment and share the music.
+All songs you find here on this page have been approved for publication by the artists and labels.